SebastienAudier/htmlFormGenerator/README.md

 **Anonymous functions**

-Use the function to check the value during the form validation process.
+Use an anonymous function to check the value during the form validation process.
 The last arguments are displayed under the field if the evaluation is false.

     field.addCondition(function(val) {return val != 'hello'}, 'Hello word is reserved');